lifeclips/macos-shortcuts-for-windows/README.md

-# autohotkey
+# macOS Shortcuts for Windows

-Use macOS-style shortcuts on Windows.
+Use macOS-style shortcuts on Windows by using [AutoHotKey](https://www.autohotkey.com/).